1. Regulatory framework

 The common requirements of the General Data Protection Regulation (Regulation (EU) 2016/679) and the Bulgarian Data Protection Act apply.

-In addition, for online betting, the storage of all data related to the provision of gambling services (including registration and identification of participants, bets placed, and winnings paid out) should take place in Bulgaria.
+In addition, for online betting, the storage of all data related to the provision of gambling services (including the registration and identification of participants, bets placed, and winnings paid out) should take place in Bulgaria.

 5.2 If yes, do they apply extra-territorially?